AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 ### 2. View the network configuration file values

-When you create a VNet in the Azure portal preview, the full name that Azure uses is not visible in the Azure portal preview.
-For example, a VNet that appears to be named 'ClassicVNet' in the Azure portal preview may have a much longer name in the network configuration file.
+When you create a VNet in the Azure Portal, the full name that Azure uses is not visible in the Azure Portal.
+For example, a VNet that appears to be named 'ClassicVNet' in the Azure Portal may have a much longer name in the network configuration file.
 The name might look something like: 'Group ClassicRG ClassicVNet'.
 In these steps, you download the network configuration file and view the values.

 Create a directory on your computer and then export the network configuration file to the directory.
 In this example, the network configuration file is exported to C:\AzureNet.